AnoirsGit/WEB-documentation-from-Anoir/1_internet/HTTP/README.md

 HTTP response comes with headers that convey important information such as the languageand format of the data being sent in the response body.

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/49281851/176595835-2bc9a0d0-ab2b-402e-ba0e-c57db954250d.png">

+## HTTP headers
+  contain essential information that allows the client and server to communicate effectively and define how the request or response should be handled.
+HTTP headers are key-value pairs, where the header name is the key, and its corresponding value provides specific information.
+Here are some common HTTP headers and the information they can contain:

+### Request Headers:
+ - User-Agent: Contains information about the user agent (web browser or client) making the request.
+ - Accept: Specifies the media types (e.g., text/html, application/json) acceptable in the response.
+ - Authorization: Used for authentication purposes, typically when accessing secure resources.
+ - Content-Type: Specifies the media type of the content being sent in the request body.
+ - Cookie: Contains cookies previously set by the server to maintain stateful sessions.
+ - Referer (or Referer): Indicates the URL of the previous web page from which the request originated.
+ - Host: Specifies the host and port number of the resource being requested.

+### Response Headers:

+ - Content-Type: Specifies the media type of the content in the response (e.g., text/html, image/jpeg).
+ - Content-Length: Indicates the size of the response body in bytes.
+ - Cache-Control: Instructs the client or intermediary caches on how to handle caching of the response.
+ - Server: Specifies information about the web server software used.
+ - Set-Cookie: Used to set cookies on the client-side for maintaining stateful sessions.
+ - Location: Used in redirects to specify the new URL to which the client should navigate.
+ - Access-Control-Allow-Origin: Specifies which origin is allowed to access the response for cross-origin requests.

+### General Headers:

+ - Date: Indicates the date and time the request or response was created.
+ - Connection: Specifies whether the connection should be kept alive or closed after the current  - request/response.
+ - Cache-Control: Used for controlling caching mechanisms on the request or response.

+### Entity Headers:

+ - Content-Type: Specifies the media type of the request or response entity body (in addition to the header for the whole message).
+ - Content-Length: Indicates the size of the request or response entity body in bytes.
+ - Content-Encoding: Specifies any encoding applied to the entity body (e.g., gzip, deflate).